mjbradvica/personal-website-articles/2023/specify-typescript-generics.md

 # Specify TypeScript Generics

-The reality of programming languages is that generics are implemented differently in each language.
+Generics are implemented differently in each programming language.
+This is just the reality.
 C++, C#, and Java all have different rules and implementations for generics--TypeScript is no different.

-One of the rules with TypeScript generics is that the type inference is not consistent.
+TypeScript generics do not infer generics consistently like normal normal static languages.

 Take a look at the following Vue computed function: